pavelski01/DatabasePopulatorProject/README.md

-Populate database with data using sql scripts
+Populate database with data using sql scripts (handwrite)